OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/backup_system_configuration/rsync.md

 ### Temporary Backup Path

-Disk images backups are generated within a local folder in the host where the VM is running.
-These images are later uploaded to the selected backup datastore.
+Disk images backups are generated within a local folder in the Host where the VM is running.
+These images are later uploaded to the selected Backup Datastore.
 By default, this temporary path is set to the VM folder, in `/var/lib/one/datastores/<DATASTORE_ID>/<VM_ID>/backup`.

 However, it’s possible to modify this path to utilize alternative locations, such as different local volumes, or to opt out of using the shared VM folder entirely.

-To change the base folder to store disk backups for **all** hosts edit `/var/lib/one/remotes/etc/datastore.conf` and set the `BACKUP_BASE_PATH` variable.
+To change the base folder to store disk backups for **all** Hosts, edit `/var/lib/one/remotes/etc/datastore.conf` and set the `BACKUP_BASE_PATH` variable.
 Please note this file uses shell syntax.

 ## Reference: rsync Datastore Attributes